 All statements included or incorporated by reference in this Form 10-Q, other than statements or characterizations of historical fact, are forward-looking statements.
 Examples of forward-looking statements include, but are not limited to, statements concerning projected revenues and profits; research and development expenses; sales and marketing expenses; general and administrative expenses; interest income and other, net; provision for income taxes; realization of deferred tax assets; liquidity and sufficiency of existing cash, cash equivalents, and short-term investments for near-term requirements; purchase commitments; and the effect of recent accounting pronouncements on our financial condition and results of operations.
 These forward-looking statements are based on our current expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by us.
 Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "may," "will," "should," "would," "potential," "continue," or similar expressions and variations or negatives of these words.
 In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 These forward-looking statements speak only as of the date of this Form 10-Q and are based upon the information available to us at this time.
-Such information is subject to risks, uncertainties and assumptions that are difficult to predict.
-Therefore, our actual results could differ materially and adversely from those expressed in any forward-looking statements as a result of various factors, some of which are listed under the sections entitle "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-This discussion should be read in conjunction with our Annual Report on Form 10-K for the yea
+Such information is subject to change, and we will not necessarily inform you of such changes.
+These statements are not guarantees of future performance and are subject to risks, uncertainties and assumptions that are difficult to predict.
+Therefore, our actual results could differ materially and adversely from those expressed in any forward-looking statements as a result of various factors, some of which are listed under the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+This discussion should be read in conjunction with our Annual Report on Form 10-K/A for the year ended April 30, 2002.
+We undertake no obligation to revise or update publicly any forward-looking statements for any reason.